KartoffelChipss/splatoon3api/README.md

 # Splatoon3api
 Splatoon3api is a simple library to get the current and next Splatoon 3 Maps and Salmonruns.
 This package uses the data from [splatoon3.ink](https://splatoon3.ink/).
 It is an updated and modified version of [vincent-coding's Splatoon2api](https://github.com/vincent-coding/Splatoon2api).
 Currently, there is only an english and german translation, but there will be more in the future.

+Splatoon3api is also supporting the new maps and X-Battles!

+If you have trouble with this module, feel free to ask me in my [Discord](https://discord.gg/KevMGSc4Mz).

 ## Usage
 ### Installation
 Simply execute the following command in your commandline: